agreenbaum/ImPlaneIA/README.md

 **Step 2**: *calibrate the data.*

-User defines target and calibration sources in a list [target, cal, cal, ...],
-      pointing to the directories containing each source's measured fringe observables computed from driver 1.
+User defines target and calibration sources in a list [target, cal, cal, ...], pointing to the directories containing each source's measured fringe observables computed from driver 1.
 Calculates mean and standard error, calibrates target observables with calibrator observables and does basic error propogation.
-Saves calibrated quantities to new folder "calibrated/"
+Saves calibrated quantities (recommended save to oifits) to specified directory.

 **Step 3**: *compare the data to a model (3 options).*

+Currently there is basic framework to fit the model of a binary or multiple point source.
+The BinaryAnalyze module accepts a calibrated oifits file and has several useful tools for exploring the data:

-1. _Coarse search_ - calculates log likelihood in a coarse range of parameters and returns the highest logl set, which can be used as a first guess for the mcmc fit
+1. _Coarse search_ - the chi2map method calculates chi^2 over a coarse range of parameters, saves a grid in position at the contrast that minimizes chi^2 at each postion, and returns a first guess for the mcmc fit
-2. _"correlation" plot_ - plots measured closure phases against model closure phases, tunable
-                parameter -- a handy tool to visualize the data
+2. _"correlation" plot_ - plots measured closure phases against model closure phases, tunable parameter -- a handy tool to visualize the data
-3. _mcmc_ - uses **emcee** code to find the best fit binary model to the measured fringe observables
+3. _mcmc_ - using the **emcee** package can find the best fit binary/multiple source model to the measured fringe observables

 ## Basic tutorial ##
-The main modules in this package are *InstrumentData* and *nrm_core*. **InstrumentData** sets up your dataset based on the instrument you're working with. **nrm_core** contains *FringeFitter*, *Calibrate*, and *Analyze*, described above.
+The main modules in this package are *InstrumentData* and *nrm_core*. **InstrumentData** sets up your dataset based on the instrument you're working with. **nrm_core** contains *FringeFitter*, *Calibrate*, and *BinaryAnalyze*, described above.
 Here are basic examples of how to run this package with NIRISS or GPI data.

 ###NIRISS Example ###